-I’ve reviewed the Vichy Idealia Life Serum here previously here.
-I’ve really enjoyed using this serum although I hae to say that I preferred another Vichy serum more – I would say this is my second favourite serum.
-It’s currently available here for £29.95.
+I’ve reviewed the Vichy Idealia Life Serum previously here.
+I’ve really enjoyed using this serum although I have to say that I preferred another Vichy serum more – I would say this is my second favourite serum.

 Chopard Wish Eau de Parfum Spray